-While supply chain collaboration tools have evolved, EDI, generally, has not.
-Trading partners are challenged by having to use and manage EDI in the same way it’s been done for the past 30 years.
-Their businesses are becoming overwhelmed by the challenges of archaic software and the customization required for each and every trading partner.
+While supply chain collaboration tools have evolved, EDI transformation, generally, has not.
+Businesses are faced with the challenge of managing EDI in the same way it’s been done for the past 30 years.
+Their businesses are becoming overwhelmed by the challenges of archaic software and the customization required for every trading partner.

-EDI is reaching a tipping point.
-Businesses can’t necessarily stop using EDI, but they want to find ways to do it better and get more from it.
+Above all, EDI is reaching a tipping point.
+Businesses can’t stop using EDI, however, they want to find ways to do it better and get more from it.
 An EDI transformation is needed.
-Every company in the world is looking for ways to get more benefits from their supply chain data.
+Every company in the world is looking for ways to gain more from their supply chain data.
 Leveraging EDI data for reporting and analytics will lead to better decision making.
 EDI is a rich source of supply chain data and it’s generally untapped.

 Listen to the entire podcast.